 The remaining interfund balances resulted from the time lag between the dates that (1) interfund goods and services are provided or reimbursable expenditures occur, (2) transactions are recorded in the accounting system, and (3) payments between funds are made.
-These balances also include the amount of working capital loans made to Non-major Governmental Funds, Waterworks Districts, and Non-major Enterprise Funds that the General Fund expects to collect in the subsequent year.
+These balances also include working capital loans that the General Fund expects to collect in the subsequent year.